 But it is soooo worth it.
 It’s fun and something new and makes you feel strong and sexy at the same time.
 It completely turned my mood around and made me look at my body in a way I haven’t done in a while.
 And yes, I got all that in one hour.
 We learned three figures, did a ton of strength training and a really really good stretch, which felt incredible.
 My muscles used to be quite flexible once upon a time but the last few years my training hasn’t been focused on that as much so I lost quite a bit of flexibility.
 Going back to that feels really good.

-This week I was supposed to sign up for the next stage of lessons but my Monday evening slot wasn’t relisted and the remaining two just didn’t fit into my schedule.
-My heart sank when I found out which made me realise just how much I enjoyed this first month.
+This week I was supposed to sign up for the next stage of lessons.
+My Monday evening slot wasn’t relisted and the remaining two just didn’t fit into my schedule.
+My heart sank when I found out which made me realize just how much I enjoyed this first month.
 But then thankfully I managed to move things around and enlisted in the Friday afternoon slot so I’m not hanging my pole just yet.

 Bottom line: I highly recommend trying out pole dancing.
 I promise you it is going to be a delightful experience regardless of your background.
 I’ve seen people of all shapes and sizes do it and as far as I can tell it has this amazing psychological effect on everybody.
 The fact that it’s also a great workout both cardio and strength doesn’t hurt either.